-So we had our pizza and then walked down to “Ocean Treasures”, where David picked out a small hermit crab in a bright red shell and a blue wire cage.
+So we had our pizza and then walked down to “Ocean Treasures”, where D picked out a small hermit crab in a bright red shell and a blue wire cage.

 On the way home, amazingly, peace and harmony persisted as the children passed the little blue cage back and forth between their seats, discussing how to properly care for our newest little family member and planning to show him to all their friends as soon as we arrived home.

-As I dozed in the front seat, I overheard the following question from Caroline to David: “Am I gonna be the mom of him and you gonna be the dad of him?”
+As I dozed in the front seat, I overheard the following question from C to D: “Am I gonna be the mom of him and you gonna be the dad of him?”

 Um, well, something like that.